stratosphereips/StratosphereTestingFramework/README.md

 ## Modules
 Now stf can import external modules that implement new functionality.
+- There is a module for creating markov models of the network connections.
+- There is a module to detect a testing model with a training model.

 ### Bugs
 - For bug reports please fill an issue on the [github page](https://github.com/stratosphereips/StratosphereTestingFramework/issues)